Sufficient conditions for perfect mixed tilings: Introduction

 \subsection{Organisation of the paper}

-The paper is organised as follows.
-In the next section, we provide an overview of our proof.
-In \cref{sec:notation}, we introduce some basic notation.
-We derive the result for the host and guest graphs in \cref{sec:host-graph-properties,sec:guest-graph-properties}, respectively.
+The paper is organised as follows. {In the next section, we provide some more details on how different relevant objects are related.
+In \cref{sec:outline}, we give an overview of our proof.} In \cref{sec:notation}, we introduce some basic notation.
+We derive the result{s} for the host and guest graphs in \cref{sec:host-graph-properties,sec:guest-graph-properties}, respectively.
 In \cref{sec:tools}, we introduce a few tools such as the Regularity Lemma and the Blow-Up Lemma that will help us to embed large graphs.
 In \cref{sec:intermediate}, we show a few technical observations that will prepare us for the upcoming proofs.
 In \cref{sec:komlos-framework,sec:mixed-komlos-framework}, we prove (mixed) versions of Koml\'os' theorem for frameworks.
 Finally, \cref{sec:proof-framework-theorem} is dedicated to the proof of \cref{thm:frameworks}.
 Further arguments used in the proof of \cref{thm:frameworks} are found in \cref{sec:lemma-for-Exceptional-Vertices}--\ref{sec:lemma-for-H}.
-In \cref{sec:conclusion} we conclude with some remarks.
-Finally, the appendix contains some technical arguments and constructions.
+Finally, we conclude in \cref{sec:conclusion} with some remarks.